Fastned opens its first 350kW-ready fast charging station in the United Kingdom

-Fastned opens its first fast charging station in the United Kingdom today.
+Fastned, the charging company which is building a European network of fast charging stations, today opens its first fast charging station in the United Kingdom.
 This is the first fast charging station in the United Kingdom with a charging capacity up to 350 kW.
 The station is located in Sunderland, near the factory where the Nissan Leaf is produced for the entire European market.
-Fastned supplies 100% renewable electricity and is accessible for all fully electric vehicles (FEVs).
+Fastned supplies 100% renewable electricity and is accessible for all full electric vehicles (FEVs).

 Fastned's mission is to give freedom to electric drivers and thereby accelerate the transition to electric mobility.
 Fastned currently has over 90 stations in the Netherlands, Germany and the United Kingdom.
 Fastned is also expanding to Belgium, Switzerland and France.